eXpl0it3r/streamdeck-clockify/README.md

   - **Project Name:** *(optional)* Provide the name of an existing project to run/track a timer for
   - **Task Name:** *(optional)* Set the name of the project specific task
   - **Timer Name:** *(optional)* Specify a name for the timer you want to run/track
+  - **Show week time:** *(optional)* False by default.
+If true, the timer value will be the total week time, and clicking on it will do nothing.
 - **Advanced**
   - **Title Format:** *(optional)* Specify the format for the title to be displayed on the button.
     - This can include any of: